Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Introduction

 Notwithstanding these no-go results, a large and apparently diverse range of approaches have been proposed to implement universal, fault-tolerant quantum logic~\cite{Bravyi2,Bombin3,Bombin,Vasmer,Brown,WebsterBraid,JochymOConnor2,Paetznik,Anderson,Knill2,Yoder2,Yoder,Brown2,Bombin4,JochymOConnor3,Bravyi3,Bombin5,Hwang,Colladay,Campbell}.
 The most well-known amongst these approaches is magic state distillation \cite{Bravyi2}, which lowers the logical error rate of a particular non-fault-tolerant gate by brute force, and as such is expensive in terms of resource cost.
 With distillation and more broadly, these approaches all make use of some extra technique that lies outside the scope of the no-go theorems.
 The theory of quantum computing architectures is left in an undesirable situation, where systematic approaches to designing fault-tolerant quantum logic are highly constrained by no-go theorems, and the `tricks' used to circumvent these constraints are \emph{ad hoc} and lack unifying principles.
 The result is a spectrum of potential quantum computing architectures with a mix of efficient and costly elements that are difficult to compare with each other.

 In this paper, we resolve this situation for a broad class of stabiliser code families, by identifying the structures in the sets of logical operators that lead to such no-go theorems as well as the avenues for circumventing the constraints of these theorems.
 We present two main results.
-First, we prove a highly general no-go result precluding a universal set of fault-tolerant logical operators implemented using only unitary gates.
-This theorem applies to a wide range of stabiliser codes that includes concatenated stabiliser codes and topological stabiliser codes with conventional topological order as important subclasses.
-To derive this result, we generalise earlier approaches to fault tolerance -- including transversal gates \cite{Eastin}, locality-preserving logical operators \cite{Bravyi}, constant-depth quantum circuits \cite{JochymOConnor} and braiding logical operators \cite{WebsterBraid} -- to the class of \emph{bounded-spread logical operators}.
-This class of operators spreads errors by at most a factor constant in the code size.
-We prove that all unitary, fault-tolerant implementations of logical operators have bounded spread, demonstrating the necessity of the oft-postulated relationship between fault tolerance and spread of errors.
-We then prove a substantial generalisation of the Eastin-Knill theorem~\cite{Eastin} on our class of stabiliser code families by showing that the set of bounded-spread logical operators cannot be universal.
-It then follows as a corollary that a set of fault-tolerant logical operators implemented unitarily cannot be universal.
+First (in Sec.~\ref{Sec:III}), we prove a highly general no-go result precluding a universal set of logical operators by quantum channels that are \emph{local noise preserving}, meaning that they preserve \emph{locality} of stochastic noise (in the sense of exponential suppression of high-weight errors, regardless of geometric locality \cite{Gottesman4}).
+This is significant since local noise preserving channels are those that are naturally fault-tolerant for local stochastic noise \cite{Aharanov,Aliferis,Gottesman4}, generalising standard approaches to fault tolerance such as transversal gates \cite{Eastin} and (geometrically) locality-preserving logical operators \cite{Bravyi}.
+This theorem applies to a wide range of stabiliser codes that includes concatenated stabiliser codes and topological stabiliser codes with conventional topological order as important subclasses, and can be understood as a substantial generalisation of the Eastin-Knill theorem \cite{Eastin} for these codes.
+Second (in Sec.~\ref{Sec:IV}), we show how approaches to circumventing the no-go result to realise fault-tolerant implementations of a universal set of logical operators follow naturally from the logic of this theorem.
+Specifically, we generalise the notion of local noise preserving channels, while retaining fault tolerance, by constraining their action only on correctable errors but allowing any action on uncorrectable errors.
+This generalisation is trivial for unitary operators, but allows for universal fault tolerance by non-unitary channels that treat logical operators differently from correctable errors.
+Specifically, we describe two classes of such channels; \emph{gradational} channels, which include code deformation and pieceable fault tolerance, and \emph{intrinsically fault-tolerant} channels which include state injection and code switching.
+The apparent diversity of approaches to implementing a universal set of logical operators fault-tolerantly thus emerges naturally from our analysis.